Skip to main content

 There are three types of fetches in Salto:

-• Change-Based Fetch: Only fetches the elements that have changed since the last fetch.
+Changed-Based Fetch leverages NetSuite’s ‘system notes’ mechanism and significantly reduces the fetch time by fetching only records and file cabinet items that were modified since your last fetch.
 (Note: due to NetSuite API limitations, Salto cannot fetch certain updates to some metadata types.
-Review our documentation to see if a full fetch is required.)
+Review our documentation to see if a full fetch is required)

 Impact Analysis